(Updated March 2017)

 Three US reactors are able to run fully on MOX, as can Canadian heavy water (CANDU) reactors.
 All Western and the later Russian light water reactors can use 30% MOX in their fuel.
-Some 32 European reactors are licensed to use MOX fuel, and several in France are using it as 30% of their fuel.
+About 40 European reactors are licensed to use MOX fuel, and several in France are using it as 30% of their fuel.
 Areva's EPR design is capable of running a full core load of MOX.

 Over 20 tonnes of reactor-grade plutonium is separated by reprocessing plants in the OECD each year and this is set to increase.
 Eventually its usage in MOX is expected to outstrip this level of production so that stockpiles diminish.

 At the end of 2013 the UK plutonium stockpile had 123 tonnes of separated civil plutonium from historic and current operations and foreign swaps.
 It includes some 83 t from Magnox fuel, 15 t from AGR fuel and 15 t foreign-owned.
 On completion of reprocessing operations about 2016 the stockpile is expected to be 140 tonnes.
 Using all of UK's plutonium in MOX fuel rather than immobilising it as waste is expected to yield a £700-1200 million resource cost saving to UK, along with over 700 billion kWh of electricity (about two years' UK supply).* The civil plutonium stockpile could be consumed in two 1000 MWe light water reactors using 100% MOX fuel over 35 years, but other options are under consideration (see UK paper).

 * This figure ignores the c 1% U-235 in the DU comprising most of the MOX, and ignores further breeding of Pu-239.
 So in reality the figure could be double.